Tips For Growing Great Tomatoes; Starting Off Right - Growing A Greener World®

 Over the next two or three months, this composted tomato plant outperformed the competition in every way.
 In spite of my best efforts to nurture the raised bed tomato plants to perfection, the composted plant grew happily and undemanding.
 It never got diseased, stayed beautifully dark green, and the only pest was a tomato hornworm or two, which I easily picked off by hand.
 As the season matured, so did this plant.
 It was heavy with abundant large red tomatoes.
 This plant produced right up until the first frost, and the taste was outstanding.

-Which leads to my next point.
+Next, for tomatoes and all plants to perform their best, the soil should include minerals as well.
+Pure compost will lack some of the important minerals tomatoes and other plants need to perform their best.
+I buy a soil mix from my local landscape supply company that blends granite dust (my mineral source) with compost and top soil.
+That gets added to my base soil at about 10% by volume each year to renew the beds.
+I think come in with a one-inch layer of compost across the top and work it lightly into the top four-inches or so.

+For a small amount of compost, you can easily make your own, as I do.
+However, while a little bit does go a long way, when you’re trying to incorporate 30% of the total soil volume with compost, that adds up quickly.
+Few people can make enough to meet that goal when trying to do so over several beds or a large garden.
+Fortunately, you can buy bulk compost at landscape supply companies.
+But one word of caution here.
+Not all compost is the same from one supplier to the next.
+My advice when purchasing in bulk is to seek out Certified Compost whenever possible.
+It’s the U.S Composting Council’s Seal of Testing Assurance (STA Compost).
+This certification is only given to compost suppliers that have their product put through a rigorous testing process to make sure you are getting the quality compost you’re paying for.
+Check their website to locate a facility near you.
+(Disclosure: I am the spokesperson for the U.S Composting Council.
+However, this mention is included here independently of that.
+I simply believe that when buying bulk compost, STA compost is your best option when available.)

+This next point may seem obvious but it’s worth repeating.
 A healthy plant is a happy plant and a happy plant will taste best.
 By starting with disease free plants, you have a better chance of keeping them that way.
 There are many disease resistant varieties available.
 These plants are known as hybrids, and have been developed to make them more resistant to common diseases.
 However, I find that the hybrid varieties don’t compare to heirloom tomatoes when it comes to taste.
 The downside of heirlooms is that they can be more susceptible to disease problems.
 However, there are ways to minimize the risks.

 Assuming you have provided rich well-drained soil, pick a sunny spot and don’t plant your tomatoes too close together.
 Tomato plants thrive in full sun and are healthier when provided good air circulation.